You work for a public traded company. Which of the following has the highest risk exposure?

 If one of the RAID disks for the core database becomes malfunctioning, the system can still operate with lower performance.
 It’s an IT incident that impacts service level that has moderate likelihood and low impact from my point of view.
 It can be rated as low risk with a scale of Very High, High, Moderate, Low, Very low.

-If the official financial reports for shareholders are disclosed, it can result in organizational reputation damage, data or privacy breach, credential compromise, internal lateral movement, and so on, and so forth.
-It’s has moderate likelihood and high impact.
+If the company website gets defaced, it can result in organizational reputation damage, data or privacy breach, credential compromise, internal lateral movement, and so on, and so forth.
+It has a moderate likelihood and high impact.

 A BLUEPRINT FOR YOUR SUCCESS IN CISSP